-Visitors to College found to be possessing, using, selling or dealing illegal substances or the misuse of medications will be asked to leave, and may be banned from College and reported to the relevant authorities.
+Visitors to College found to be possessing, using, selling, offering, promoting, or dealing illegal substances or legal substances (including medications) which are liable to be misused will be asked to leave, and may be banned from College and reported to the relevant authorities.

-Illegal Substances and Prescribed Medications
+Illegal Substances and Prescribed Medications and other misused substances

-There are a range of illegal substances and prescribed medications that can have serious, including fatal, consequences if misused.
+There are a range of illegal substances and prescribed medications and other substances that can have serious, including fatal, consequences if misused.
 These include: